fa-anony-mous/weavr/README.md

 # Agentic Orchestration Builder

-> *"Building systems is easy, but building simple systems that actually work is the hardest problem in engineering."*  -- Saketha Rama
+> *"Building systems is easy, but building simple systems that actually work is the hardest problem in engineering."*
 > — Inspired by Johan Cruyff's wisdom: "Playing football is simple, but playing simple football is the hardest thing there is."

 ---